jedcn/rake-to-web/README.md

 ## What if..

-What there was a small web application that, at start up, did the equivalent of running a `rake -T` and built http routes for every task?
+What if there was a small web application that, at start up, did the equivalent of running a `rake -T` and built http routes for every task?

-What this web application responded to `GET /` by showing an index page of all of these tasks?
+What if this web application responded to `GET /` by showing an index page of all of these tasks?

 What if, when you had a task named `generate:files`, this web